PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 Learn more
 ----------

-In the following sections you can learn more about quantum circuits, interfaces and plugins to external quantum devices in PennyLane, as well as find its custom optimizers:
+In the following sections you can learn more about quantum circuits and interfaces in PennyLane:

 1. :ref:`Quantum circuits <intro_vcircuits>` shows you how PennyLane unifies and simplifies the process of programming quantum circuits with trainable parameters.

 2. :ref:`Interfaces <intro_interfaces>` introduces you to how PennyLane is used with the different classical interfaces to optimize quantum circuits or hybrid computations.

-3. :ref:`Quick reference <intro_reference>` lists the optimizers available in the NumPy interface, some of which are specially designed for quantum optimization.